Anti Termite Treatments

-Various chemicals are used in anti-termite treatments to create barriers or eliminate termite colonies.
-These chemicals are carefully selected for their effectiveness and safety.
+In anti-termite treatments, various chemicals are used to create barriers or eliminate termite colonies.
+Therefore, these chemicals are carefully selected for their effectiveness and safety.

 Bifenthrin

-Bifenthrin is a synthetic pyrethroid insecticide that is commonly used in termite control.
-It acts as a barrier treatment, creating a protective zone around the structure.
+Commonly, people use bifenthrin as a synthetic pyrethroid insecticide in termite control.
+Consequently, it acts as a barrier treatment, creating a protective zone around the structure.

 Imidacloprid

-Imidacloprid is a systemic insecticide that can be applied to the soil around a structure.
-It is taken up by plants, making them unattractive to termites.
+Apply imidacloprid as a systemic insecticide to the soil around a structure.
+Plants take it up, making them unattractive to termites.

 Fipronil